ibm-cloud-docs/vmware-service/vmaas/vcda-migrating.md

 {: note}

 1. Download the **VMware Cloud Director Availability On-premises Appliance** ``.ova`` file to a server that has a network connection to the vCenter Server.
+   1. [Log in](https://support.broadcom.com/group/ecx/productfiles?subFamily=VMware%20Cloud%20Director%20Availability&displayGroup=Standard&release=4.7.1&os=&servicePk=203331&language=EN){: external} to VMware® by Broadcom or create a free account.
+   2. Click the **Drivers and Tools** tab.
+   3. Download **VMware Cloud Director Availability On-premises Appliance**.

    Entitlements are not required for the VMware Cloud Director Availability On-premises Appliance.
-For more information, see [VMware Cloud Director Availability 4.7.1 Provider Appliance](https://support.broadcom.com/group/ecx/productfiles?subFamily=VMware%20Cloud%20Director%20Availability&displayGroup=Standard&release=4.7.1&os=&servicePk=203331&language=EN). {: external}
    {: note}

 2. Log in to VMware vCenter Server and navigate to the cluster name.